What is Chest Compression Fraction (CCF) and Why It’s Vital for Effective CPR

 Both Chest Compression Fraction and Compression Depth are crucial components of high-quality CPR, and neither should be prioritized over the other.
 Effective CPR involves striking a balance between delivering deep, effective compressions and maintaining continuous circulation by minimizing interruptions.

 For instance, if compressions are too shallow, they won't generate sufficient blood flow, even if the CCF is high.
-On the other hand, deep compressions with long interruptions can be harmful.
+On the other hand, deep compressions with long interruptions is harmful.

 Healthcare providers and CPR-trained individuals should strive to achieve both a high CCF and adequate compression depth simultaneously.
 This requires proper training, regular practice, and ongoing feedback and monitoring to ensure CPR is performed effectively in real-life situations.